-Amy Irvine knows better than anyone that life throws curveballs and plans can change.
-As a Certified Financial Planner at her own firm, she helps clients make decisions with enough wiggle room for life’s “what ifs.”
-And saving for college is no exception.
+Amy Irvine knows that life throws curveballs — and plans can change.
+As a Certified Financial Planner and founder of Rooted Planning Group, she helps clients make choices that leave room for life’s “what ifs.”
+Saving for college is no exception.

-In this video, Amy addresses the biggest “what if” of all.
+In this video, Amy tackles the biggest “what if” of all.

 Myth: If my child doesn’t go to college, I’ll lose the money.